teiband/SimpleEchoTest/README.md

-Arduino Code to echo a character over the serial port
+Arduino code to echo a character over the serial port